 Rental E-Bike: € 225 per week (only on request, limited number available)

 Helmets: A helmet can be rented for € 10 per week, only on prior reservation and payment.

-Limitation of liability (damage) rental bicycle €10/tour
+Limitation of liability (damage) rental bicycle €10/week (only bookable in advance)

-Limitation of liability (damage) rental e-bike €25/tour
+Limitation of liability (damage) rental e-bike €25/week (only bookable in advance)

 **: These arrangements solely apply to and are valid for bicycles and E-bikes that have been rented from Boat Bike Tours.
 For tours, for which Boat Bike Tours is not the organizing tour operator (but the intermediary), and another partner company is the organizing tour operator, other arrangements may apply.